 Strathbogie Shire Council, as part of its emergency management planning, is revising its Pandemic Plan.
-The recent emergence of the global spread of the corona virus Covid 19 has resulted in the high likelihood of a world wide pandemic with a significant impact within Victoria and the Strathbogie Shire likely.
+The recent emergence of the global spread of the coronavirus COVID-19 has resulted in a world-wide pandemic.

 The Victorian State Government released their Pandemic plan for the Victorian Health Sector (Ver 1) on 10th March 2020.